securityUtility command

 - Specifies the key to be used when you encode by using AES encryption.
 This string is hashed to

-produce an encryption key that is used to encrypt and decrypt the password.
-The key can be provided
+produce the AES encryption key that is used to encrypt and decrypt the password.
+The key can be

 - Display the information of the custom password encryption in JavaScript Object Notation (JSON) format.
 The information consists of: